daeplatform/daethereum/README.md

 Daethereum (DTHR) is digital asset designed without relying on a central server.
 Daereum is based on ERC20-Token in Ethereum Blockchain.

-For more information, as well as an immediately useable, binary version of the Daecoin software, see https://www.daeplatform.net/daethereum.
+For more information, see https://www.daeplatform.net/daethereum.